telerik/ajax-docs/general-information/performance/optimizing-performance.md

 You can read more information about optimization RadTreeView performance in [Optimizing RadTreeView Performance]({%slug treeview/troubleshooting/optimizing-radtreeview-performance %}) help article.

+## RadCaptcha

+You can disable **RadCaptcha** audio to eliminate requests to the built-in audio handler.
+You can find out how in the [Performance Optimization by Disabling Audio Handler]({%slug captcha/troubleshooting/optimize-application-performance-disable-audio%})

 ## RadComboBox

 Performance might degrade with lots of items and lots of combobox instances on the page.
 [Optimizing the Combobox]({%slug combobox/troubleshooting/optimizing-the-combobox%}) help article gives some hints how to achieve better performance.